Grouping Array Elements by a Property in JavaScript

 Problem Description

-- The keys of the returned object are the unique values found for the
+- The keys of the object are the unique values of the specified property found in the input array.

 Key Requirements: